 The same documentation must be provided for your Irish-born grandparent if that’s the most recent tie to the country.

-When you submit all the necessary documents, you’re required to pay the €278 application fee, which covers the Foreign Births Register registration, an official certificate, and postage and handling.
+When you submit all the necessary documents, you’re required to pay the €278 application fee, which covers the foreign birth registration, an official certificate, and postage and handling.

 Citizenship ceremony